Effect of Local Topological Changes on Resistance in Spatially-Embedded Disordered Networks: Methods

 \subsection{Network Generation}

 We study the disordered network metamaterials created in Ref.~\cite{obrero_electrical_2025}.
 These quasi-2D materials have relatively smooth and systematic evolution toward order, measured by the edge or node entropy.
-To generate such a sequence of networks, an initial totally uncorrelated point cloud of $N$ points is evolved within a bounding box with Lloyd's algorithm \cite{lloyd_least_1982}, which has been shown to progress logarithmically towards a crystalline configuration \cite{hong_dynamical_2021, klatt_universal_2019}.
+To generate such a sequence of networks, we begin with an initial totally uncorrelated point cloud of $N$ points chosen uniformly in area within a 75mm$\times$75mm bounding box.
+These points are then evolved within the bounding box with Lloyd's algorithm \cite{lloyd_least_1982}, which has been shown to progress logarithmically towards a crystalline configuration \cite{hong_dynamical_2021, klatt_universal_2019}.
 This algorithm repeatedly computes the Voronoi tessellation \cite{barthelemy_spatial_2022} within the bounding box and moves each point to the centroid of its Voronoi cell.
-After $L$ iterations of the algorithm, the points are connected with a Delaunay triangulation \cite{barthelemy_spatial_2022} to form a connected network.
+A Voronoi tessellation involves finding the polygonal regions of space (Voronoi cells) closer to one point than to any other point in the progenitor point cloud.
+After $L$ iterations of the algorithm, the points are connected with either a Delaunay triangulation \cite{barthelemy_spatial_2022} or Voronoi tessellation to form a connected network.
 To generate the Delaunay triangulation, sets of 3 points in the point cloud are connected in a triangle if the circumcircle of those three points does not contain any other points in the pattern.
 This geometric constraint is the \textit{Delaunay criterion}.
-We also consider the Voronoi tessellation of these point clouds, which involves finding the polygonal regions of space (Voronoi cells) closer to one point than to any other point in the progenitor point cloud.
 Note that one can also generate the Delaunay triangulation by adding an edge between points whose Voronoi cells share an edge.
 We then treat the edges and nodes of the polygons from these two tessellation schemes as the edges and nodes of our networks.